-It’s a bit of a mare when your website gets hacked.
+It’s a bit of a nightmare when your website gets hacked.

-Here at Zero Point Development, we’re different so I’d like to share our 22-step plan on how to restore a hacked WordPress site so that you can see exactly what we do and how much effort it takes.
+I’d like to share my 22-step plan on how to restore a hacked WordPress site so that you can see exactly what I do and how much effort it takes.

-- zip up the entire remote site files and download to local
+- Zip up the entire remote site files and download them to local

 - Change FTP, cPanel, email account and MySQL passwords

 - Unzip local site and scan for any malware using a good quality antivirus software, e.g. Norton.